-The world is full of conversations with girls I’ve never met.
+The world is full of conversations with women I’ve never met.
 “Hi, how are you?”
 “Yeah?
 Me too.”
 “Nah, no way!”
 “Sure, I’d love to.”

 The words go 360° and land back at my feet, ever constrained in a magically perfect world where things are clockwork.
 But truth isn’t a warm blanket; and your heart is never warmer than a Siberian summer.